CURRENTLY, WE ARE ACCEPTING APPLICATIONS FOR FULL-TIME EMPLOYMENT COPT CERTIFIED OR ACADEMY RECRUIT!

-The Town of Cheswold (CPD) hiring process for the position of Police Recruit in currently CLOSED, the entry-level classification to becoming a CPD Officer.
-The Department is a dynamic, progressive and professional organization dedicated to maintaining community partnerships which promote a high quality of life for the Town of Cheswold.
+The Town of Cheswold (CPD) hiring process for the position of Police Recruit is currently OPEN, the entry-level classification to becoming a CPD Officer.
+The Department is a dynamic, progressive, and professional organization dedicated to maintaining community partnerships that promote a high quality of life for the Town of Cheswold.

 - Submission of application